 Claude Serfilippi is an ex-officio member of the firm’s Management Committee and Co-Head of Chadbourne's Capital Markets Group.
-Claude has extensive experience in advising domestic and foreign clients and financial institutions in corporate and securities matters, including mergers and acquisitions.
-His securities experience includes the...
+Claude has extensive experience in advising domestic and foreign clients and financial institutions in corporate and securities matters, including mergers and...

 John Verrill is an English qualified solicitor who works in the London office.
 His practice centers on domestic and international insolvency work for creditors, debtors and insolvency and restructuring professionals.

 Mr. Verrill is also authorized to act as insolvency practitioner by the...

 Ayse Yuksel is the Managing Partner of the Istanbul Office, the head of the MENA/Turkey Corporate Practice Group, and an ex-officio member of the firm’s Management Committee.
 She has extensive experience in a range of corporate transactions, including mergers and acquisitions, private equity...

 Rob Colby is a member of the Firm’s corporate department, with over 25 years of experience representing both public and private entities in connection with acquisitions, dispositions, mergers, joint ventures, public offerings and private placements, and general corporate matters.
 Mr. Colby also...